gpdm/tinycore-targetdisplaymode/README.md

 ### Can I connect a Windows Machine to the iMac in Target Display Mode?

-Well, I tested it, but I didn't have the right cables and adapters to verify it.
+In short: Yes.

-I think it heavily depends on the adapters.
+But it strongly depends on the adapter and cable.

-Beware that most adapters converting to another display connector standard, are intended only to be connected to the "computer-side", and not to the display (or the iMac in this case).
+Beware that most adapters converting to another display connector standard, are intended only to be connected to the "computer-side", and not to the display-sode (the iMac acting in Target Display Mode in this case).

-Example 2:
+#### Example 1

 You have a HDMI (male) to Display Port Adapter (female), and a Display Port (male) to Display Port (male) cable.

 This might work, if the HDMI to Display Adapter is connected to your computer (and not the iMac).

+#### Example 2

+You have Display Port (or Mini-DP) male ti Mini-DP male cable.
+This is what I had tested with, and I can confirm this definitely works.

-Example 2:
+#### Example 3

 You have a HDMMI (male) to HDMI (male) cable, and a HDMI (female) to Display Port (male) adapter.

-This might not work, if the Display Port adapter is connected to the iMac in Target Display Mode instead your computer.
+This will not work, if the Display Port adapter is connected to the iMac in Target Display Mode instead your computer.

-As I said, I couldn't really verify this myself.
-But my assumption given current knowledge is, that it should work with the right adapters.

-As a rule of thumb: The adapter goes to the computer (that want's to use the iMac as a display), and not to the iMac acting as a display.
+As a rule of thumb: Straigth cables are propably the most hassle-free.
+Adapters may work, if they're on the computer-side, and not the display-side.

-I'd be happy to hear about anyone really trying this, to see if the assumption is correct.
+I'd be happy to hear about anyone succeeding with other cable and adapter setups.

 ### Some iMacs report "send_byte(0x52, 0x0300) fail: 0x40" error